AtomDestiny/AtomDestiny/Plugins/UE5Coro/Docs/Async.md

 You may use awaiters such as UE5Coro\:\:Async\:\:MoveToThread or UE5Coro\:\:Tasks\:\:MoveToTask to switch threads, but the coroutine must finish on the game thread.
-If the latent action manager decides to delete the latent task and it's on another thread, it may continue until the next co_await after which your stack will be unwound **on the game thread**.
+If the latent action manager decides to delete the latent task and it's currently running on another thread, it is canceled and may continue until the next co_await, after which its locals will be destroyed **on the game thread**.

 ## Awaiters